Haivision/srt/docs/statistics.md

 ## pktSndBuf

-The number of unacknowledged packets in sender's buffer.
+The number of packets in the sender's buffer that are already scheduled for sending or even possibly sent, but not yet acknowledged.
 Sender only.

 Once the receiver acknowledges the receival of a packet, of the TL packet drop is triggered, the packet is removed from the sender's buffer.